The Coral Coast Highway Road Trip: a Perth to Ningaloo round trip self drive holiday.

 Want to do this trip as a Fly + Drive holiday?

 - Discover our Fly + Drive Coral Coast Highway itineraries.
-Drive one way between Perth and Exmouth with an Avis or Hertz hire car, and fly the other with Qantas
+Drive one way between Perth and Exmouth with an Avis hire car, and fly the other with Qantas

 Travel north from Perth towards the scenic Indian Ocean Drive (which continues north from Wanneroo Road).
 The first leg of the Coral Coast Highway takes you through the coastal towns of Cervantes, Jurien Bay, Green Head, Leeman, Dongara, Port Denison and Greenough.

 Your first stop is Cervantes and the splendour of the nearby Pinnacles Desert in Nambung National Park.
 The road into the Pinnacles is sealed, and there is a car park within walking distance of the towering limestone structures.
 You can learn more about the mystical formations at the Desert Discovery Centre.
 In nearby Cervantes, enjoy a crayfish lunch, a swim at Hangover Bay or Thirsty Point, go sandboarding in the sand dunes, or discover the thrombolites at Lake Thetis, just south of the town.

 Continuing north, there is no shortage of locations to stop into or activities to enjoy.
 Join a sea lion tour from Jurien Bay, have a go at skydiving, or relax on the pristine beaches of Sandy Cape Recreational Park.
 Go fishing, swimming or snorkelling in Green Head.
 Picnic in Lesueur National Park, which comes alive with colour during wildflower season (late-July to October).
 Go 4WD-ing and caving in Stockyard Gully National Park (4WD-access only) near Leeman.
 Or join a guided Distillery Tour to find out about all things rum at Illegal Tender Rum Co in Dongara.